Ten Innovations in Online Genealogy Search - Part II

 Insight #6 – Creatively Combine Names

 This insight is an exercise in reverse thinking.
 As we have already discussed, search is a game of probabilities.
-Search is also all about the proximity of names on a page.
+Search is also all about the proximity of words (in particular names) on a page.
 How can we use these two facts to our advantage?
-In particular, how can we find someone with a very common name?
+For example, how can we find someone with a very common name?
 How about taking the uncommon approach of trying to search for two people at once?

 Consider the following example: We need to find someone named John Smith.
 Suppose John was married to someone named Mary Smith.
 How are we going to find John and Mary Smith?
 The answer lies in making probabilities work for you.
 John Smith is a common name.
 So is Mary Smith.
 But how common is it to find a record that contains both the names John Smith and Mary Smith?

 As it turns out, it is not anywhere near as common as trying to look for each name individually because not every John Smith in the world happens to have a spouse named Mary.